Kfollen93/RockPaperScissors/README.md

 Rock Paper Scissors game created with Javascript.

-The program is run in the browser console.
+My project can be accessed via this link: https://kfollen93.github.io/RockPaperScissors/